midhunlohi/algorithm_development/README.md

 2. Kadane's algorith to find maximum sum of a subarray.

 3. Binary search algorithm to find the position of an element in a sorted array.

+4. Reversal of singly linked list using recursion.